Largest Coworking Companies

 To figure out your coworking space design, start by thinking about what elements you need to include within the area.
 You can look to other coworking spaces as inspiration.
 Most of the space will likely be dedicated to work areas, in a combination of desks, relaxed seating areas with tables, and any other type of workspace you plan to include.
-You will also need to include conference rooms, phone/video conference booths, lounge areas, and printing spaces.
+You will also need to include conference rooms, video conference booths, lounge areas and printing spaces.

 When considering overall size, keep in mind that the average size of coworking spaces increased by 22 percent from 2016 to 2017, reaching 7,572 square feet.
 When all is said and done, a good amount of space per member for a coworking industry would be somewhere between 100 and 250 square feet on average.
 The numbers may be overwhelming but doing a bit of math will help in the long run.

 As you plan the size of your coworking space, think about the type of space you want to create.
 Will it be more focused on private work, collaborative work or a combination?
-If private work is the goal, you will need fewer communal areas and can focus more on individual workstations, which tend to take up less room.
+If private work is the goal, you will need fewer communal areas and should focus more on individual workstations, which tend to take up less room.
 If the goal is collaboration, however, you need more communal areas where the amount of space per person tends to increase.

 You will also need to consider how much space the average member will use, which requires looking at your average user.
-If the typical person only has a single laptop and maybe a pad of paper, you can opt for relatively small workspaces without any complaints; however, if you target developers who need space for several monitors or artists, who need to lay out artistic materials, each workstation should be larger.
+If the typical person only has a single laptop and maybe a pad of paper, you can opt for relatively small workspaces without any complaints.
+However, if you target developers who need space for several monitors or artists who need to lay out artistic materials, each workstation should be larger.
 Remember that if you want to give off a luxurious or high-end feel, you will need more space per member.

 Don’t forget to factor in the other amenities you want in your coworking space.
-If you will be giving members lockers, make sure there is room for them.
+If you will be giving members lockers, make sure there's room for them.
 Do you just want a plain kitchenette with the basics, or do you want room for a table and chairs there?
 How many conference rooms or phone booths do you want to include?
 Each of these things will add to the space calculations.